MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsMeetingPolicy.md

 ```

 ### -AllowWhiteboard
-Determines whether whiteboard is allowed in a user’s meetings.
+Determines whether whiteboard is allowed in a user's meetings.
 Set this to TRUE to allow.
 Set this to FALSE to prohibit

 ```yaml
 Type: Boolean